 There is an age component to the prevalence of the issue, largely due to natural degeneration that comes with aging.
-Older females are particularly prone to urinary tract problems.
-According to a study entitled, Pre-test probability of urinary tract infection in dogs with clinical signs of lower urinary tract disease, researchers found the following:
+Older females are particularly prone to urinary issues.

-As mentioned, complicated UTIs can be asymptomatic.
+As mentioned, complicated urinary issues can be asymptomatic.
 However, you will have an easier time diagnosing the more benign form of a lower bladder infection.
-Common signs of an uncomplicated UTI include:
+Common signs of an uncomplicated urinary issue include:

 - Frequent Urination – Your average dog will relieve themselves anywhere from 3 to 5 times a day.
 As their owner, you should already have a good idea as to their normal habits.
 If they are going more often but producing less urine, that’s a good indicator that there’s something wrong with their lower bladder.